 When estimating portions, it is helpful to have the measuring device right next to the food item.
 For instance, placing your fist next to a salad will allow you to estimate the number of cups of salad.
 Having a half-pint of milk or a 12-ounce can of soda next to a piece of fruit will allow you to do the same.
 Be sure to count only the portion that you are actually going to eat.
 The rind or inedible peel on fruit, for example, should not be counted.

 The best way to fine-tune your portion size estimation skills is through practice.
 Estimate the volume of a food item using your fist or another item of known volume for comparison, then either look up the exact volume on the food’s label or place it in a measuring cup.
-Doing this repeatedly will train your eye to estimate portions more accurately.
+Doing this repeatedly will train your brain to estimate portions more accurately.

 You will also need a reliable source of nutrient information, such as one of the printed or electronic listings mentioned earlier, to know how much carbohydrate is in a standard portion.
 The list in “Carbohydrate Per Cup” gives approximate carbohydrate counts for one cup of some common foods.
 Using this information, you can calculate that the 1 1/4-cup portion of cantaloupe pictured in “Estimating Portion Sizes,” at 20 g per cup, has about 25 grams of carbohydrate (20 x 1 1/4).
 Three large handfuls of popcorn would have 5 g/cup x 3 cups, or 15 g carbohydrate.
 Half a “baseball” of peas has 30 g/cup x 1/2 cup, or 15 g carbohydrate.

-The “type A” way
+The “type A” way of counting carbohydrates

 If you’re looking for a more scientific, precise (albeit somewhat less practical) method of carbohydrate counting, carbohydrate factors are for you.
 This technique involves weighing a portion of food on a scale and then multiplying the weight of the food (in grams) by its carbohydrate factor (which represents the percentage of the food’s weight that is carbohydrate).
 Doing so will produce a fairly precise carbohydrate count for that portion of food.